 Average Prior Closing Date: Blackcomb closes late May and glacier skiing runs early June through mid-July

 Whistler Blackcomb is the epitome of all season fun.
 With a car free village, you’ll enjoy walking around to shop, eat, or hang out in the mountain bike park situated right in the middle.
 The bike park is filled with ridiculous natural terrain augmented by hand crafted jumps.
 There’s so much to try out and conquer in the mountain bike park, you may never want to leave.
-Like the cherry on top of any respectable sundae, the glacier skiing at Whistler Blackcomb may be the best part of the journey.
-Of course, the ice cream is still darn good too!
-Similar to Mt.
-Hood, Whistler Blackcomb also has multiple summer camps which helps up-and-comers hone their skills and kill it the next season.
+Like the cherry on top of any respectable sundae, the glacier skiing at Whistler Blackcomb was the best part of the journey.

 For those of you wondering what happened to the legendary Camp of Champions, check out our post: Ode to Camp of Champions – A Summer Camp for Freeskiers and Snowboarders is forced to call it Quits.